 The members of deprivation.org (Professor Michael Noble, Dr Gemma Wright, Dr David McLennan, Dr Helen Barnes, and Mr David Avenell) all previously worked together in the Social Disadvantage Research Centre (SDRC) at the University of Oxford.
 SDRC was established in the mid-1990s and undertook a wide range of research projects across the UK for national and local government, charities and research councils.

-deprivation.org was established in the tradition of SDRC with a focus on social policy research (and training) in the areas of poverty, deprivation and inequality in the UK and elsewhere.
+deprivation.org was established in the tradition of SDRC with a focus on social policy research (and training) in the areas of poverty, deprivation and inequality in the UK.

 David Avenell is a GIS specialist at deprivation.org.